Valdis Zeps: Career

-In the 1990s, Valdis also served with distinction as a member of the Hocąk Wazijaci Language & Culture Program board in Mauston, Wisconsin, working with members of the Ho-Chunk Nation to navigate the many options for a new Hocąk language spelling system.
-In 1994 he compiled a large lexicon of the Hocąk language, which came to be fondly known as the "Zepsicon."
+In the 1990s, Valdis also served with distinction as a member of the Ho-Chunk Language & Culture Program board in Mauston, Wisconsin, working with members of the Ho-Chunk Nation of Wisconsin to navigate the many options for a new Ho-Chunk language spelling system.
+In 1994, he compiled a large lexicon of the Ho-Chunk language, which came to be fondly known as the "Zepsicon".

+Valdis died on July 25, 1996, in Riga, Latvia.